hazennetworksolutions/worrell-testnet/testnet-en.md

 ---

-## Step 3 — Install worrelld (Prebuilt Binary)
+## Step 3 — Install worrelld (choose ONE option)

+There are **two ways** to get the `worrelld` binary — pick **one**, not both:

+- **Option A (recommended):** download the prebuilt tarball.
+Faster, no build tools needed.
+- **Option B:** build from source.
+Slower, but lets you audit the code you're running.

+Whichever you pick, the result is the same: `worrelld` ends up at `$HOME/go/bin/worrelld`, which is what Cosmovisor (Step 4) expects.

+### Option A — Prebuilt Binary (recommended)

 The `worrelld` binary is statically linked and self-contained — no Go toolchain required.
-This is the fastest way to get running.
 Pick the tarball matching your platform from the [releases page](https://github.com/worrellchain/worrell/releases/tag/v0.1.2):

 | Platform (`uname -s` / `uname -m`) | Tarball |
 |---|---|